Card sleight of hand

 The magician appears to make a real cut but leaves the deck in its original order.
 They can use this to control or force spectators’ cards. - Palming

-After laying his hand on the top of the deck, the magician pulls the slightly curled and clenched hand away with the top card secured and concealed in the palm of their hand. as sleights go, palming cards is an easy magic trick. - The Elmsley Count / ghost countUsing a block push (forcing a card out slightly) and double peel (taking two cards), the magician conceals a card while counting out a pre-established number of cards.
+After laying his hand on the top of the deck, the magician pulls the slightly curled and clenched hand away with the top card secured and concealed in the palm of their hand .
+As sleights go, palming cards is an easy magic trick. - The Elmsley Count / ghost countUsing a block push (forcing a card out slightly) and double peel (taking two cards), the magician conceals a card while counting out a pre-established number of cards.

 - The riffle force

-In this classic force technique, the magician applies pressure to the top card of the deck, maintaining control over it while pulling a chunk of other cards out of the deck. as a result, they know exactly where the top card is. - The double lift
+In this classic force technique, the magician applies pressure to the top card of the deck, maintaining control over it while pulling a chunk of other cards out of the deck .
+As a result, they know exactly where the top card is. - The double lift

 By pushing down slightly on a card placed into the middle of the deck, the magician separates it from the top half of the deck.
 Then, by halving the bottom half of the deck, creating three total piles, the magician shifts those piles, creating the illusion that the card is lost in the deck when in reality the magician brought it back to the top of the deck. - The spread cull